czoido/blog/content/aboutme.md

 ### Back to the future

 After more than three years of adventure, I decided to take a new path and joined the amazing Conan C/C++ Package manager team in JFrog where I'm happily working now.
+Conan fits a vital need in the C++ community, the need of managing dependencies easily.
+There is a [central repository](https://github.com/conan-io/conan-center-index) where the community is making a great effort in adding new libraries each day.
+To this date (January 2021) [this is how the hierarchy of libraries looks in Conan Center](../c3i-graph.html).